Can Tomato Plants Be Propagated? The Ultra Guide

 Basics of Propagation

-When propagating tomato plants, it is important to choose a healthy and disease-free parent plant.
-The cuttings should be taken from strong side shoots that are 4-6 inches in length and have at least two sets of leaves.
-The cuttings should be taken using a sharp knife and trimmed down to the top of the smallest leaves.
-Any flowers or excess leaves should be removed to promote root growth.
+To propagate successfully, start with a healthy, disease-free tomato plant.
+Choose strong side shoots that measure 4–6 inches and include at least two sets of leaves.
+Use a sharp knife to take the cuttings, then trim them down to the top of the smallest leaves.
+Remove any flowers or extra leaves to encourage root development.

 Benefits of Propagating Tomato Plants